1973 Soviet economic reform: Implementation

 Implementation of the reform was slow.
-New associations were still being established in 1980s, a decade after the reform was initiated.
+New associations and agencies were still being established in 1980s, a decade after the reform was initiated.
 High-standing Soviet officials commented on the problem when the 1979 reform was initiated.
 Local planners and economists in the 1980s still complained that they had too little power in the daily running of their local economies.
 Specialised literature proved that the reform's main goal had failed to meet the expected standards.

 If the reform had been fully implemented it would have given republican and local-level associations considerable more leeway in economic management.
 The central ministries lost influence via the abolition of the glavki, high-standing departments housing skilled administrators and planners, and the level below the central Ministries would have been strengthened; the merger of enterprises into associations would have given them a common spokesman with economic expertise.
 The reform would have increased the influence of the political leadership and the State Planning Committee (Gosplan).
 Historian Jan Åke Dellenbrant notes that an "unofficial reason" for the reform was to intentionally weaken the central Ministries, which had been accused of halting economic progress.

 The merging of enterprises into associations was accomplished by a highly controversial campaign by Soviet standards.
 The campaign was carried out in a spirit of derationalisation, which aggravated and even hurt the plan's highly rational goals.
 The industrial structure of the economy became even more derationalised and therefore more complicated.
 Central Ministries objected to the loss of enterprises by the setting up of associations, and enterprise managers disliked giving up most of their authority to association chairmen.
 Local party officials were skeptical of turning plants into local subsidiaries, because the plants' output would not be included in the republics' or regional yearly output statistics.
 Another problem was that local party cells claimed that they were informed too late about the reform's implementation.